Vitek-Lab/MSstatsPPI/README.md

-# MSstatsPPI
+# MSstatsBioNet

-This package provides a suite of functions to query various PPI databases, filter queries & results, and visualize PPIs.
+This package provides a suite of functions to query various network databases, filter queries & results, and visualize networks.

 ## Databases Supported